 Help!
 Rats Damaged My Car

-Take photos of your vehicle that clearly depict any visible damage the rodents have caused.
-Contact your insurance agent as soon as possible to get the claims process started.
+The first step is documenting all of the damage.
+Take photos of your vehicle that clearly show any visible damage the rodents have caused.
+Contact your insurance agent or company as soon as possible to get the claims process started.

 How to Prevent Rodent Damage to Your Vehicle

 If you’ve experienced rodent damage, the next step is prevention.
 If you live in a rural area, it’s winter, or you have eco-friendly wiring in your vehicle (it’s often made of soy), consider these steps to protect yourself from further damage.

 Dog food is delicious for dogs—and rodents.
 If it's not locked up in smell-proof and tamper-proof containers, pet food and birdseed could end up squirreled away by rodents inside your engine, air cleaner, or glove box.

 Avoid parking your vehicle in an area with a rodent problem, a forest, or tall grass.
 If you’re parking outside, stick to paved areas or gravel roads.

 Seal up any mouse holes in your garage and check any plants you store in your garage for rodents.
 If you have unruly hedges near your parking area, keep them trimmed back.